Anne Geneviève de Bourbon: Jansenism: a Refuge from Disgrace

 Thus abandoned, and in disgrace at court, the Duchess betook herself to religion.
 She accompanied her husband to his government at Rouen, and devoted herself to good works.
 She took for her spiritual director the Abbé Antoine Singlin (1607–1664), famous in the history of Port-Royal.
 She chiefly lived in Normandy until 1663, when her husband died, and she came to Paris.

-There she became more and more Jansenist in opinion, and her piety and the remembrance of her influence during the disastrous days of the Fronde, and above all the love her brother, the great Condé, bore her, made her conspicuous.
+There she became more and more Jansenist in opinion, and her piety and the remembrance of her influence during the tough days of the Fronde, and above all the love her brother, the great Condé, bore her, made her conspicuous.
 The king pardoned her and in every way showed respect for her.
-She became the great protectress of the Jansenists; it was in her house that Antoine Arnauld, Pierre Nicole and Noël Lalane, author of De la Grâce victorieuse, were protected; and to her influence must be in great part attributed the release of Louis-Isaac Lemaistre de Sacy, from the Bastille, the introduction of Simon Arnauld, marquis de Pomponne into the ministry and of Arnauld to the king.
+She became the protectress of the Jansenists; it was in her house that Antoine Arnauld, Pierre Nicole and Noël Lalane, author of De la Grâce victorieuse, were protected; and to her influence must be in great part attributed the release of Louis-Isaac Lemaistre de Sacy, from the Bastille, the introduction of Simon Arnauld, marquis de Pomponne into the ministry and of Arnauld to the king.

 Her famous letters to the pope are part of the history of Port-Royal, and as long as she lived the nuns of Port-Royal des Champs were left in safety.
 Her elder son resigned his title and estates, and became a Jesuit under the name of the Abbé d'Orléans, while the younger, after leading a debauched life, was killed leading the attack in the passage of the Rhine on 12 June 1672.

 As her health failed, she hardly ever left the convent of the Carmelites in which she had been educated.
 On her death in 1679, she was buried with great splendor by her brother Condé, and her heart, as she had directed, was sent to the nuns of the Port-Royal des Champs.